 There is a passage in Cicero’s treatise Tusculan Disputations I was thinking about today while driving home from work.
 The passage begins as a parable, then closes with a glorious invocation to action.
+Cicero makes an analogy from nature observed near the River Hypanis, then draws some conclusions from that analogy.
 He says:

 By the River Hypanis [modernly, Bug], which empties into the Pontus from a part of Europe, Aristotle says that certain little animals are born which live for only one day.
 One of these animals that dies in the eighth hour of the day has reached an old age.
 One that makes it to sunset is extremely aged; even more so if it happens to be a day of the summer solstice.
 Compare our longest human lifespan with eternity: we may be compared with the same brief flourishing as these little animals.
 [Tusc.
 Disp.
 I.39.94].